-One way to reduce the amount of solid waste that you produce is to upcycle the things that you'd otherwise throw away.
-Plastic bread tabs a lot of potential uses.
+One way to reduce the amount of solid waste that you produce is to upcycle the things you'd otherwise throw away.
+Plastic bread tabs have a lot of potential uses.
 These six are practical and easy.

 1. Bread tags as cord labels: You know how cords get tangled up under desks?
 When you need to unplug or move one, you end up unplugging and moving all of them.
 Eliminate that problem and reduce plastic waste by repurposing bread tags as cord labels.
 Simple write the name of the device that each cord connects, and place the bread tag on the cord.
 It's such an easy way to organize your technology.

 2. Mini-scrapers: Bread tags are hard plastic and have a good edge on them.
 That's why they work really well as scrapers.
 They're especially good for getting into corners, nooks, and crannies that are too small for larger scrapers.
-Use bread tag mini scrapers to remove baked on food in the corners of baking pans
+Use bread tag mini scrapers to remove baked-on food in the corners of baking pans.

 3. Garden label: Write the name of the kind of plant in each pot on a plastic bread tag, and then affix each tag to the edge of its respective pot.
 It's a cheap and easy way to stay organized when you're starting plants in starter trays.

 4. Tape marker: Isn't it frustrating when you lose the business end of a roll of tape?
 Solve that common annoyance by using a plastic bread tag as a tape marker.
 Just fold the end of the tape over the plastic bread tag, and your tape will be ready to use next time you reach for it.